Hungarian–Ottoman War (1366–1367): Background

-In 1344, Louis I of Hungary, who would rule Hungary from 1342–1382 and earn the epithet "the Great", invaded Wallachia and Moldavia and established a system of vassalage.
+In 1344, Louis I of Hungary, who would rule Hungary from 1342 to 1382 and earn the epithet "the Great", invaded Wallachia and Moldavia and established a system of vassalage.
 Louis and his 80,000 strong army repelled the Serbian Dušan's armies in the duchies of Mačva and principality of Travunia in 1349.
 When Emperor Dušan broke into Bosnian territory he was defeated by Stjepan II with the assistance of Louis' troops, and when Dušan made a second attempt he was defeated by Louis in 1354.
 The two monarchs signed a peace agreement in 1355.

 His latter campaigns in the Balkans were aimed not so much at conquest and subjugation as at drawing the Serbs, Bosnians, Wallachians and Bulgarians into the fold of the Roman Catholic faith and at forming a united front against the Turks, which was also supported by the Pope in Avignon.
 It was relatively easy to subdue the Balkan Orthodox countries by arms, but to convert them was a different matter.
 Louis first led campaigns against the Bogumils in Bosnia and then he wanted to convert the Orthodox population, which deeply offended the Patriarch in Constantinople.
 But Byzantium was not in a position to engage in a conflict with Hungary.
 Despite Louis' efforts, the peoples of the Balkans remained faithful to the Eastern Orthodox Church and their attitude toward Hungary remained ambiguous.
 Louis annexed Moldavia in 1352 and established a vassal principality there, before conquering Vidin in 1365.
 The rulers of Serbia, Wallachia, Moldavia, and Bulgaria became his vassals.
 They regarded powerful Hungary as a potential menace to their national identity.